Our Mission . . .

 Who We Are

 Unitarian Universalists for a Just Economic Community (UUJEC) is a vibrant progressive organization committed to economic justice for all.
 Our philosophy is rooted in the UU liberal religious tradition—to create a world of justice, equity, and compassion.
 Our work contributes to a broader movement for social change, in collaboration with the UUA, UU Service Committee and grassroots organizations.
-We seek to inspire and help UUs to study our society’s economic and social systems and advocate for justice issues like The Green New Deal and Single Payer healthcare.
+We seek to inspire and help UUs to study our society’s economic and social systems and advocate for justice issues such as The Green New Deal and Single Payer healthcare.